lowRISC/lowrisc-site/content/community.md

  ![illustrative icon](/img/chat.png "chat")

 We used to use IRC (#lowRISC on irc.oftc.net) but mostly don’t now.
-We are looking into a new open source chat system - watch this space.
+We have an open group chat on [Zulip](https://zulipchat.com/), which [community members are welcome to join](https://lowrisc.zulipchat.com/register/).

 ### Source code
 You can find source code for lowRISC projects on [our GitHub organisation page](https://github.com/lowrisc).
 We're also active on the upstreams of a range of other projects such as LLVM and the Ariane RISC-V core design.